 Once they have baked, dried and cooled (some patience here please) put a small hole just under the orange skin with a skewer.
 Insert a piece of red ribbon and hang from the tree or tie several of them together in a garland.
 They can be placed in a bowl as pot pourri.
 Don’t know what that is?
 An adult will tell you.
 If you feel like going crazy, you can attach a sprig of Christmas greenery to the orange slices – and perhaps a cinnamon stick that has been broken into smaller pieces.
 The orange decorations will look good and smell great.

 You might want to get a grown-up to help you start these projects – if only to buy the materials you may need.
-Your shopping list might include: round-edged scissors, coloured card, felt fabric, beads, PVA glue, glitter, glitter pen, envelopes.
+Your shopping list might include: round-edged scissors, coloured card, felt fabric, beads, PVA glue, paint tubes, envelopes.
 You will find hobbycraft.co.uk has everything you will need and there are many other stockists online.
-You are likely to have some stuff in the house already – pencils, cotton wool and buttons for example.
+You are likely to have some stuff in the house already – pencils, cotton wool and buttons, for example.
+It is worth noting that if you put glitter on a card it cannot be recycled, so that isn’t good for the environment..so perhaps stay clear of glitter pots.

 Candy Cane Stocking Card: Cut a stocking shape out a piece of fabric.
 Put glue around the edge of the stocking – apart from at the top.
 Stick it to the folded card and let it dry.
 Again, make sure the top of the stocking is not stuck down.
 That’s because you need to be able to slide a mini candy cane into the stocking.
 You can buy these cheaply from supermarkets.
 Once you have put the mini candy cane in place your card is ready.